coinbase/solidity-style-guide/README.md

 ### B. Exceptions

-#### 1. Library internal function names do not require underscore prefix.
+#### 1. Internal functions in a library should not have an underscore prefix in their name.

 The style guide states

-> Underscore Prefix for Non-external Functions and Variables.
+> Underscore Prefix for Non-external Functions and Variables

-Library internal functions do not have to follow this rule.

-Whether a library functions are internal or external has important implications.
-From the [documentation](https://docs.soliditylang.org/en/latest/contracts.html#libraries)

-> ... the code of internal library functions that are called from a contract and all functions called from therein will at compile time be included in the calling contract, and a regular JUMP call will be used instead of a DELEGATECALL.

-Developers may prefer internal functions because they are more gas efficient to call.
-However, calling a library function with a leading underscore looks like the contract is accessing some internal function it should not be.
+One of the motivations for this rule is that it is a helpful visual clue.

+> Leading underscores allow you to immediately recognize the intent of such functions...

+We agree that a leading underscore is a useful visual clue, and this is why we oppose using them for internal library functions that can be called from other contracts.
+Visually, it looks wrong.

 ```
 Library._function()